jpvantassel/python3-course/adv/unittesting.md

     - Do not need to change directories to run the test, by running the module you will automatically run its tests.

-2. In a seperate folder called `test` with a new file for each module.
+2. In a separate folder called `test` with a new file for each module.

     __Pros__

-    - The test module can be run seperately from the command line.
+    - The test module can be run separately from the command line.
     - The test code can more easily be separated from shipped code.
     - There is less temptation to change the test, rather than fixing the code.
     - Test code should be modified less frequently than the code it tests.